Analysis | Even the good polling news for Trump isn’t that good

 In order to erode Biden’s position, Trump’s convention focused heavily on presenting a Biden presidency as dangerous.
 The convention featured speaker after speaker alleging that Biden would allow crime to fester in the suburbs and violence to expand outward from protests in America’s cities.

 The polls don’t suggest that these messages resonated much.
-Monmouth asked about the risk posed to the suburbs and only about 1-in-10 Pennsylvanians see it as a major problem if “different people [move] into nice neighborhoods” — a remarkable euphemism.
+Monmouth asked about the risk posed to the suburbs, and only about 1 in 10 Pennsylvanians see it as a major problem if “different people [move] into nice neighborhoods” — a remarkable euphemism.
 About a quarter of respondents said they were at least worried about this happening where they lived, without much difference between the parties.

 In another poll, conducted by YouGov, respondents were asked if they thought the violence that has followed some recent protests would improve or get worse depending on who won the election.
 Despite Trump’s insistence that he is the only bulwark against such behavior (an argument undercut somewhat by the fact that he is currently the president), most respondents see better odds of improvement under Biden.